danigrant/enterprise-bits-docs/api-getting-started.md

-# Getting Started With The EnterpriseReady API
+# Getting Started With The EnterpriseNow API